Ziyavudin Magomedov: 2013–2018: Downfall following the political job swap between Putin and Medvedev

 In 2012 Putin and Medvedev executed the famous "rokirovka", leading to a job swap between them.
 Putin returned to the seat of the Russian President, while Medvedev downgraded to the position of prime minister.
 This political move marked the beginning of the downfall of the so-called 'Medvedev's clan,' consisting of oligarchs and high government officials close to him.

 By 2016 Magomedov was no longer in the Forbes 'Kings of State Contracts' ranking.
 This marked rising tensions between his company Summa and their state clients, who were unsatisfied with the work done by Summa's construction subsidiaries.
-These tensions were confirmed to the Financial Times by a person close to Arkady Dvorkovich:Though Mr Magomedov’s connections and fortune saw the US name him on its “Kremlin Report” in January, his ties to the US — where he was preparing to fly with his family before his arrest on Saturday — and combative negotiating style earned him several powerful enemies, a person close to Mr Dvorkovich said.
-“Ziya really wore everyone out.
+These tensions were confirmed to the Financial Times by a person close to Arkady Dvorkovich:Though Mr Magomedov's connections and fortune saw the US name him on its "Kremlin Report" in January, his ties to the US — where he was preparing to fly with his family before his arrest on Saturday — and combative negotiating style earned him several powerful enemies, a person close to Mr Dvorkovich said.
+"Ziya really wore everyone out.
 He built roads — they collapsed.
-He laid pipelines — they leaked.”Financial Times, "Russian billionaire charged with embezzlement", 2018 After Mr Putin replaced Mr Medvedev as president in 2012, state companies challenged the deals that had made Mr Magomedov’s fortune.
+He laid pipelines — they leaked."Financial Times, "Russian billionaire charged with embezzlement", 2018After Mr Putin replaced Mr Medvedev as president in 2012, state companies challenged the deals that had made Mr Magomedov's fortune.
 Many of them were in industries regulated by Mr Dvorkovich, who went to Moscow State University with the Magomedov brothers.Financial Times, "Billionaire's arrest points to Kremlin power struggle", 2018 According to Novaya Gazeta, Ziyavudin Magomedov's situation was exacerbated by his combative negotiation style, particularly with state representatives, which was highly unusual in the Russian business environment.
 This approach even resulted in a conflict between Ziyavudin and his elder brother Magomed, who believed that being too harsh with state actors could jeopardize their business and lives:Despite their kinship, the brothers turned out to be completely different in nature.
 The elder is characterized by calmness and prudence, and at the same time, a difficult character, while the younger by empathy but also a hot temper and unwillingness to compromise with business partners.